IIS Express Configuration for Web Connection

 - Navigate to http://localhost:7000 (or whatever port you pick)

-To launch from FoxPro you can use any of the following:
+To explicitly launch IIS Express in a specific folder from FoxPro you can use any of the following:

 The second and third parameters are optional and if not specified assume you want the